dotnet/AspNetCore.Docs/aspnetcore/performance/caching/hybrid/includes/overview.md

-The [`HybridCache`](https://source.dot.net/#Microsoft.Extensions.Caching.Hybrid/Runtime/HybridCache.cs,8c0fe94693d1ac8d) API bridges some gaps in the <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> and <xref:Microsoft.Extensions.Caching.Memory.IMemoryCache> APIs. `HybridCache` is an abstract class wth a default implementation that handles most aspects of saving to cache and retrieving from cache.
+The [`HybridCache`](https://source.dot.net/#Microsoft.Extensions.Caching.Hybrid/Runtime/HybridCache.cs,8c0fe94693d1ac8d) API bridges some gaps in the <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> and <xref:Microsoft.Extensions.Caching.Memory.IMemoryCache> APIs. `HybridCache` is an abstract class with a default implementation that handles most aspects of saving to cache and retrieving from cache.

 ### Features